Lady-Synestia/Hand-Tracking-Unity-Client/README.md

 }
 ```

-Type of hand that can be detected.
+Types of hand that can be detected.

 ### ReceiveType: